simonccc/kopsrox/README.md

 -

 ### kopsrox section

 #### network and host layout

-A kopsrox cluster is made up of these node
+A kopsrox cluster is made up of upto 3 masters and 5 workers numbered a bit like this

-0 - the image server
+0. the image
+1. master node 1
+2. master node 2
-1 - master node
+3. master node 3
-2 - master node2
-3 - master node3
-4 - spare
+4. spare / unused
-5 - worker 1
+5. worker 1
+6. worker 2
+7. worker 3
+8. worker 4
+9. worker 5

+in the kopsrox.ini you need to define 2 settings that relate to this

+- __proximgid__ - this defines the image qemu/proxmox id amd is used as the base for the cluster - so the furst master will be ( proximgid + 1 )

 # commands
 ## image